KhasarMunkh/Go-ComputerVision/assignment2/README.md

 building_smoothed = convolve(building_image_pixels, G)
 ```

-**Purpose of Gaussian Smoothing:**
-- Reduces high-frequency noise that could be detected as false edges
-- Acts as low-pass filter to blur fine details
-- Weighted average with nearby pixels (center pixel weighted most heavily)

 #### Step 3: Sobel Edge Detection

-Apply Sobel operators to compute gradients in x and y directions:
+Sobel operators are used to compute the image gradients in both x and y directions.
+The kernels are emphasize edges by combining differentiation and smoothing.
+We define the Sobel kernels Kx and Ky as follows:
 **Horizontal Gradient (Kx):** Detects vertical edges
 $$
 K_x = \begin{bmatrix}